 Table of Contents

 After suffering injuries in a truck accident, you might be interested in learning more about how truck accident claims and lawsuits work.
-Arash Law, led by the renowned attorney Arash Khorsandi, Esq., is here to guide you in learning what you need to know about truck accident claims and lawsuits.
-One of the first things you should know is that you may not need to go through litigation at all.
+Arash Law is here to guide you on what to know about truck accident claims and lawsuits.
+One of the first things you have to know is that you may not need to go through litigation at all.

-According to the American Bar Association, many claimants can claim the compensation they need without going to court.
+According to the American Bar Association, claimants can claim the settlement they need without going to court.
 But it does not apply to all because every case is unique.
-You may file a case against the responsible party if you and the insurance company failed to reach a settlement or they denied any liability.
+In certain instances, you may file a lawsuit against the responsible party if you and the insurance company fail to reach a settlement or if it denies liability.

 A few days after the accident, you might want to settle.
 However, in some cases, the claims and litigation process can take months.
 Under Section 335.1 of the California Code of Civil Procedure, an action for an injury or the death of an individual caused by the wrongful act or neglect of another shall be filed within two years from the date the cause of action accrues.